Quit India Movement: World War II and Indian involvement

-"I am engaged here in meeting by far the most serious rebellion since that of 1857, the gravity and extent of which we have so far concealed from the world for reasons of military security.
+I am engaged here in meeting by far the most serious rebellion since that of 1857, the gravity and extent of which we have so far concealed from the world for reasons of military security.
 Mob violence remains rampant over large tracts of the countryside and I am by no means confident that we may not see in September a formidable attempt to renew this widespread sabotage of our war effort.
-The lives of Europeans in outlying places are in jeopardy."
+The lives of Europeans in outlying places are in jeopardy.

-American Republican presidential candidate Wendell Willkie and YMCA's official Sherwood Eddy planned to meet Gandhi, Linlithgow deemed it to be American interference in "our own business" and asked Churchill to dissuade them.
+When American Republican presidential candidate Wendell Willkie and YMCA official Sherwood Eddy planned to meet Gandhi, Linlithgow deemed it to be American interference in "our own business" and asked Churchill to dissuade them.
 The Indian nationalists knew that the United States strongly supported Indian independence, in principle, and believed the U.S. was an ally.
 However, after Churchill threatened to resign if pushed too hard, the U.S. quietly supported him while bombarding Indians with propaganda designed to strengthen public support of the war effort.
 The poorly run American operation annoyed the Indians.